How to Interpret Biblical Prophecy

 The Four Main Prophetic Views

 Over the centuries many theories and ideas about these passages have been offered up for consideration.
 Some are certainly more valid than others.
 But when all is said and done they boil down to just four principle schemes of hermeneutics or interpretation.
-In the theological world, there are four principle schemes or hermeneutics of interpretation regarding the book of The Revelation.
+In the theological world, there are four principal schemes or hermeneutics of interpretation regarding the book of The Revelation.
 These are called ESCHATOLOGICAL SCHOOLS OF THOUGHT.

 FYI: Eschatology means the study of “Things to Come.”